Image default

-Pokemon certainly has had its fair share of quality Pokemon spin-off games, unfortunately, though, Pokemon isn’t always safe from releasing unpopular games.
+Pokemon certainly has had its fair share of quality spin-off games, especially with the new Pokemon Snap coming out later this month.
+Unfortunately, though, Pokemon isn’t always safe from releasing unpopular games.

 This list will give you some of the Pokemon spin-off series that you should probably avoid.
-That being said, luckily there are many other Pokemon games for you to enjoy if you decide to avoid these ones.
-Let’s take a look below and count down the 3 worst Pokemon spin-off games!
+That being said, luckily there are many other Pokemon games for you to enjoy when you decide to avoid these ones.

 Maybe I am a little biased with this one as I normally hate puzzle games, but the Pokemon Trozei series doesn’t really offer anything new.